Why should you buy a “Potjie Pot” or a three Legged Dutch Oven?

 then come back around mid day and eat …

-replace the ingredients and got out again …
+replace the ingredients and go out again …

 come back 3 hours later and eat again …

-leave on the fire and put in some more dumpling bread dough for the morning and let steam over night .. then repeat again the next day …
+leave on the fire and put in some more dumpling bread dough for the morning and let them steam overnight .. then repeat again the next day …

 you can slow cook anything with the pot…